AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 After the Server Guard \(AliYunDun\) process is started on ECS instances that run Ubuntu operating systems of specific versions such as Ubuntu 18.04, the load average of the instances becomes high.
 After the Server Guard process is terminated, the load average drops to normal levels.

-For the causes of and solutions to this problem, see [The system load is high after the Server Guard process is started on an ECS instance that runs an Ubuntu 18.04 operating system](https://www.alibabacloud.com/help/en/doc-detail/170051.htm).
+For the causes of and solutions to this problem, see [The system load is high after the Ubuntu 18.04 process is started on an ECS instance of the Server Guard version](https://www.alibabacloud.com/help/en/doc-detail/170051.htm).

 ## Why am I unable to select a Windows operating system for ECS instances?